 Travel time: 1 hour – 2 hrs 30 mins drive.

 Today is Sunday and a day of rest in Niue, so be prepared to do something independently, such as exploring the glorious east coast of the island.

-Get your Niue map, that you no doubt have picked up from your accommodation or the Tourist Information Centre, and hit the road!
-There are points of interest to check out every 10 to 20 minutes on the east coast road, including the Anapala Chasm, Togo Chasm, the Laufoli Umu Pit, Hikulagi Sculpture Park, Motu Sea Track, Uluvehi Sea Track and more!
+Get your Niue map, that you no doubt have picked up from your accommodation or the Visitor Information Centre, and hit the road!
+There are points of interest to check out every 10 to 20 minutes on the east coast road, including the Anapala Chasm, Togo Chasm, the Laufoli Umu Pit, Hikulagi Sculpture Park, Tautu Sea Track, Motu Sea Track, Uluvehi Sea Track and more!
 Note that these tracks are much rougher than some of the tracks recommended on the west coast, so children need to be supervised at all times.
 Some of the walks include steep steps and ladders, so be sure to take your time and stay safe.

 If your little ones are too little, then don’t worry, there’s still the opportunity to spot whales and dolphins while you are in Niue.
 What’s more, this opportunity is free!

 Whales (seen between July and September) and dolphins (year-round) can be admired from the shores!
 While many accommodations have their own whale and dolphin-watching decks, there are signposted lookouts along the west coast of the island which also provide fantastic viewings.
 Take a picnic to lookouts, such as at the Hikutavake or Makefu sea tracks, as well as a pair of binoculars (not essential but does make for better viewing) and enjoy some family bonding time over scouting for dolphins and whales!